Flaming-Go/Finance-Banking-101/README.md

 # Finance-Banking-101
-Notebook for introduction to finance &amp; banking in general.
+A notebook for introduction to finance &amp; banking in general.